kan-bayashi/PytorchWaveNetVocoder/README.md

 - python 3.6
 - virtualenv

-Recommend to use the GPU with 10GB> memory.
+Recommend to use the GPU with 10GB> memory and nccl 2*.0+ for multi gpu training.

 ## Setup
 ```bash